 The Doctor’s very first companion was their own granddaughter Susan, who travelled in the TARDIS with her shocked human school teachers Ian and Barbara.
 The Doctor owes much to Ian and Barbara for helping him to become the hero that he is today.

-Other notable companions include the investigative journalist Sarah Jane Smith (who even got her own spin-off TV show) and the Doctor’s fellow Time Lord Romana, plus Rose Tyler from New Who and occasional companion the Brigadier.
+Other notable companions include the investigative journalist Sarah Jane Smith (who even got her own spin-off series) and the Doctor’s fellow Time Lord Romana, plus Rose Tyler from New Who and occasional companion the Brigadier.
 Oh and there’s also K9, the Doctor’s one-time robot dog – because who wouldn’t want a robot dog?!

 Who are the Doctor’s greatest enemies?